gnizto/br-tax-salary-calc/README.md

-# br-tax-salary-calc
-Brazilian Salary and Taxes Calculation
+# Brazilian Salary and Taxes Calculation

+Tools to help with Brazilian salary taxes calculation and to convert salary.

+## Converters